accordproject/template-studio-v2/DEVELOPERS.md

   generation

 ### Scope
-The scope will be specifying the place of the commit change; the focal point of new code or best description for where changes can be found.
+The scope will be specifying the place of the commit change; the focal point of new code or best description of where changes can be found.

 You can use `*` when the change affects more than a single scope.